 Utah is a state with wide-open spaces.
 There’s a stretch of Interstate highway over 100 miles long where no services are provided.
-That means you can get plenty of room to breathe, explore, start a ranch, or enjoy some solitude.
+That means you can have plenty of room to breathe, explore, start a ranch, or enjoy solitude.

-Heading west can be the start of an exciting new chapter in your life.
+Heading west can start an exciting new chapter in your life.
 Here are some of the things you can expect with this change.

 What Is It Like to Move to Utah?

 Utah is unique because you’ve got different cultural sections to explore.
-You can enjoy the Salt Lake City metro area, including cities like Provo, Sandy, and Park City.
-Some people may prefer to head south to enjoy the more rural regions near Richfield, Salina, and Gunnison.
+Of course, the Salt Lake City metro area includes Provo, Sandy, and Park City.
+However, some people may prefer to head south to enjoy the more rural regions near Richfield, Salina, and Gunnison.

-You can also hit the rural west by living in the Moab, Green River, and Lake Powell area.
+You can also hit the rural west by living in the Moab, Green River, and Lake Powell areas.

-If you want to live in the desert with close access to recreational opportunities, St. George has the perfect spot for you.
+St. George has the perfect spot for you if you want to live in the desert with close access to recreational opportunities.

 Moving to Utah is like choosing what neighborhood you prefer in NYC, except on a grander scale.